Which of the following terms is associated with a person's skill and abilities matching job demands?

 Prepare for the Fundamentals of Success in Business Exam.
 Study with comprehensive flashcards and multiple-choice questions featuring hints and explanations.
 Pass your exam with confidence!

-The term that accurately describes a person's skills and abilities aligning with job demands is referred to as "person-job fit."
-This concept highlights the importance of matching an individual's qualifications, competencies, and performance capabilities to the specific requirements of a job.
-A strong person-job fit can lead to increased job satisfaction, enhanced performance, and lower turnover rates, as individuals are more likely to feel competent and engaged in their roles when their skills are utilized effectively.
+The term that best describes a person's skills and abilities aligning with job demands is known as person-job fit.
+This concept emphasizes the importance of matching an individual's strengths, competencies, and experiences with the specific requirements and responsibilities of a particular job.
+When there is a strong person-job fit, employees are typically more satisfied, perform better, and are likely to stay longer in their positions, as they feel that their skills are being utilized effectively.

 Subscribe